niteshbalusu11/lndboss/README.md

 # Rebalance funds between peers
 bos rebalance

+# Send funds using keysend or lnurl/lightning address and an optional message to a node
+bos send

 # Tags can be used in other commands via tag and avoid options
 bos tags
 ```